GRANITE & NATURAL STONES

 Selecting Slabs (Level 1, 2, 3, 4, etc).
 Granite and other natural stones will often be referred to as “Level 1, 2, 3 or 4, etc”.
 The most economical slabs are referred to as “Level -1”.
 As the Color, veining, and “rarity” of the blends in each slab progresses, so does the price.
 Most importantly, you are sure to find a color, veining and texture that suits your taste and budget and our professional consultants are here to help you make the right choice that results in an Inspiring, Beautiful, Creation™.

 Nature has provided breathtaking stone options, buried beneath the earth that are the result of incredible forces acting upon mineral combinations, resulting from heat and pressure over thousands of years.
 The array of color, texture, and veining is spectacular.
 Most everyone is familiar with granite and marble, but there are many other choices to consider for your countertops and bathroom vanities, including natural, quartzite, limestone, onyx and soapstone, just to name a few.
+At Arlington Marble, we’re experts when it comes to kitchen remodeling services, so feel free to ask any questions about your project.

 Schedule your free quote today: call 817.429.5174